Resilience planning for the City of Wellington meant finding another source of fresh water in case of disaster

 There were multiple options including another pipe route, or tapping into a potential underwater aquifer.

 Starting with a desktop study and seismic survey, our teams set out to identify any fatal flaws that would stop development or utilisation of the potential underwater aquifer.
 We also looked at optimal locations to drill the test bores.
-After completing two exploratory bores (approximately 1.6 miles apart), logging over 492 feet of retrieved core data to inform the 3D geological model, we confirmed the aquifer’s location as expected—and the water was treatable.
+After completing two exploratory bores (approximately 2.5 kilometres apart), logging over 150 metres of retrieved core data to inform the 3D geological model, we confirmed the aquifer’s location as expected—and the water was treatable.

 With the discovery of treatable fresh water, the team and the city of Wellington can continue exploring the viability of this alternate source of water.
 Something to have in case of emergency.
 Estimates hold that this extra source would reduce time without water for locals from 100 days to 30 or fewer.